-Well, I normally guess that a good systematic trader with a reasonable risk approach, can aim at some thing about thirty/thirtyfive percent a year, 30/35 percent a year return.
+Well, I normally guess that a good systematic trader with a reasonable risk approach can aim at something about 30-35 percent a year, 30/35 percent a year return.

 So, that’s more return, it’s not very small, believe me, it’s really good and I stress this with a reasonable risk in its training which means for a single trade something around one or two percent risk, in that interval, which means we try to keep drawdown around ten-fifteen percent maximum.

-Maybe twenty percent in some specifically turbolent situations.
+Maybe twenty percent in some specifically turbulent situations.

-positive expectancy in your strategies but up to a certain level, above that again you would not have any edge.
+positive expectancy in your strategies but up to a certain level, above that again you would not have an edge.